gia-bartlett/Business-Analysis/ch7.md

 - the goods are then delivered to the customer.

 The process view emphasises the need for cooperation between all the participants if the desired level of customer service is to be achieved.
 Thinking of the organisation as separate, autonomous departments may erect barriers and create operational difficulties that a more joined-up approach can overcome.

+## 7.2 An Alternative View of an Organisation:

 Paul Harmon (2007) developed the organisation model that provides an alternative view of an organisation, providing a representation of both the internal processes and the external world with which the organisation operates.
 The model is often developed in two stages: firstly, the external factors that influence the organisation are considered and then the internal business process is analysed.